Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Multiscale analysis

 with $\psi^0$ satisfying the Sverdrup relation

 we see that both $\psi^0$ and $\psi^{BL}$ present singularities near the North and South boundaries of the domain, i.e. as $\cos \theta$ vanishes, as well as on the interfaces $\Sigma_{ij}$.

-\begin{itemize} \item First, the main term of the approximate solution, $\psi^0$, is singular near all ``North-East'' and ``South-East corners''.
-More precisely, combining the integral definition of $\psi^0$ together with equivalents for the coordinates of boundary points given in Appendix A, we see that the $y$ derivatives of $\psi^0$ explode near such corners.
+\begin{itemize} \item First, the main term of the approximate solution, $\psi^0$, is singular near all smooth ``North-East'' and ``South-East corners''.
+More precisely, combining the integral definition of $\psi^0$ together with equivalents for the coordinates of boundary points given in Appendix B, we see that the $y$ derivatives of $\psi^0$ explode near such corners.

-\item Moreover, as we explained in paragraph \ref{formal-asymptotic}, the size of the boundary layer becomes much larger as $\cos \theta\to 0$, going from $\nu^{1/3}$ to $\nu^{1/4}$.
+\item Moreover, as we explained in paragraph \ref{formal-asymptotic}, the size of the boundary layer becomes much larger as $\cos \theta\to 0$, going from $\viscosite^{1/3}$ to $\viscosite^{1/4}$.
 This also creates strong singularities in the boundary layer terms, which are completely independent from the singularity described above.
 In fact, there is a small zone in which both boundary layers coexist and are related to one another through their amplitude.

 \item Finally, for complex domains, i.e. for domains where the closure of the East boundary $\bar \Gamma_E$ is not connected, the solution of the interior problem $\psi^0$ has discontinuities across the horizontal lines $\Sigma_{ij}$.
-These discontinuities gives rise to a \textbf{``boundary layer singularity''}, which is apparented to the North and South boundary terms, the size of which is therefore $\nu^{1/4}$.
+These discontinuities gives rise to a \textbf{``boundary layer singularity''}, which is apparented to the North and South boundary terms, the size of which is therefore $\viscosite^{1/4}$.

 \end{itemize}

 Because of these three types of singularities, the construction of the solution is quite technical.
 We therefore start with a brief description of all kinds of boundary type terms (see Figure \ref{fig:recap}).